 - Monitor evolving regulations within the industry and ensure your business complies with them.

-- Delegate daily inspections of relevant equipment to technicians or mechanics, and ensure that these inspections run smoothly on a regular basis.
+- Delegate daily inspections of relevant equipment to technicians or mechanics, and ensure that these inspections run smoothly regularly.

 - Cater to any technical emergencies that arise and conduct corrective maintenance.